 As of December 2016, the answer became a clear: YES – vacation rentals, defined as short term rentals under 30 days must collect a 13% sales tax and pay it to the tax department every month.
-Another update to the tax law was passed December 2018 and will go into effect summer of 2019, raising the tax to 15%.
-All rentals, short and long term, must also file an annual income tax and pay that tax.
+Another complete overhaul to the tax laws was passed December 2018 and has gone into effect as of July 1st, 2019.
+This is referred to as the Law of Strengthening of Public Finances number 9635.

 How do I get started?

 The first step is to register yourself and/or your corporation with the tax department.
 You do NOT need to be a citizen or resident to do so.
 Foreigners can register.
 You must go to the tax department in your province and obtain a personal tax ID or NITE – for foreigners – and in case of a corporation, link your personal tax ID with the corporation.

 Then from your computer, visit the tax department website:

 Once you register online with your tax ID, you must declare your economic activity (code 551001 for vacation rentals) and method of invoicing, which is now Factura Electronica for everyone.
 You then need to set up your Factura Electronica settings, which can be slightly complicated and not covered in this article.
 We recommend asking your accountant or professional manager for help.
 Once this is done, you are ready to start invoicing your clients.